criswell/github-reflog/README.md

 that, then use the `--naughty` option.
 But don't do that, that'd be dickish.

+## Setting up your git repo

+Inside your git repo, you will need to set a few things up in order for `git-github-reflog` to work. `git-github-reflog` will need to know the repo owner, the repo name, and your personal authentication information.

+### Setting up the repo metadata

+Change into your locally cloned repo directory, and add the repo owner and repo name.
+The repo owner is the user or organization under which the repo is published on at Github.
+The repo name is the name of the repository on Github.

 ## Making pagination work

 If you're on a Mac OS X, or Linux box, be sure to export your `$LINES`